The Utah Black Hawk War: Settler Colonialism

 In February 1848, the Treaty of Guadalupe Hidalgo ended the Mexican-American War.
 The significance of the treaty is that it preserved certain Indian rights.
 According to the Constitutional Rights Foundation, "Mexican negotiators won from the United States multiple promises that Indian land rights would continue as they had been under Mexican law."

-Disregarding the Timpanogos' Indigenous and treaty rights, Mormon leadership drew their power from the Doctrine of Discovery and Manifest Destiny.
+Disregarding the Timpanogos' Indigenous treaty rights, Mormon leadership drew their power from the Doctrine of Discovery and Manifest Destiny.
 Ignoring the supreme laws of the land, LDS Apostle George A. Smith ordered the church's private militia to "remove the Indian people from their land," saying Indigenous people have "no rights to their land."
-Brigham Young spent over a million dollars in church funds, the equivalent of $35 million today, to "exterminate" them.
+Brigham Young spent over a million dollars in church funds, the equivalent of $35 million today, to "exterminate" them, then billed Congress for reimbursement.
 See Memorial of the Legislative Assembly of Utah

 "Chosen People-Promised Land"